tomkwok/svgasm/README.md

 The following are the results of using ***svgasm*** to produce the 41-frame contour animation example above on an Intel Core i5 processor with different cleaners:

-- `svgasm -c 'svgcleaner --multipass -c %s' ...`: output with file size 2232 KiB, executed in 1.20 seconds.
+- `svgasm -c 'svgcleaner --multipass -c %s' ...`: output file size 2232 KiB, executed in 0.844 s ± 0.041 s.
-- `svgasm -c 'svgo --multipass -o - %s' ...`: output with file size 2054 KiB, executed in 39.04 seconds.
+- `svgasm -c 'svgo --multipass -o - %s' ...`: output file size 2054 KiB, executed in 34.839 s ± 0.292 s.
-- `svgasm -c 'cat %s' ...`: process already minified input files, executed in 0.43 seconds.
+- `svgasm -c 'cat %s' ...`: process already minified input files, executed in 0.265 s ± 0.006 s.

 ## External links

 - The APNG assembler [*apngasm*](https://github.com/apngasm/apngasm).
 The name of ***svgasm*** is inspired by *apngasm*.
 It is a sexy name.
 - An unmerged [pull request to *matplotlib* for SVG animation output](https://github.com/matplotlib/matplotlib/pull/4255).
 The lack of support for SVG animation in matplotlib was the motivation for the creation of the ***svgasm*** tool.
+- The proposal of [Tom's rainbow color map](https://tomkwok.com/posts/color-maps/), which is used in the contour plot animation example above.
 - An [example](https://stackoverflow.com/questions/48893587/simple-animate-multiple-svgs-in-sequence-like-a-looping-gif) on Stack Overflow of animating a sequence of hand-drawn vector graphics.
-- The proposal of [Tom's rainbow color map](https://tomkwok.com/posts/color-maps/), which is used in the contour plot animation example above.

 ## Implementation notes